Port MacDonnell, South Australia: History

-The area was originally inhabited by the Bungandidj Aboriginal people, who referred to it as Ngaranga, possibly meaning "noisy" or "caves".
-Their oral history recorded that the dry land previously extended southwards from this area, before it was flooded.
+The original inhabitants of the area are by the Bungandidj Aboriginal people, who refer to it as Ngaranga, possibly meaning "noisy" or "caves".
+Their oral history records that dry land previously extended southwards from the current coastline, before it was flooded by rising sea levels.

 The first Europeans to see the area were led by explorer Lieutenant James Grant in HMS Lady Nelson on 3 December 1800.
-In 1860 the area was proclaimed an official port, was given a name, and was surveyed.
+In 1860, the area was proclaimed an official port, given a name, and surveyed.
 It is named after Sir Richard Graves MacDonnell who was Governor of South Australia from 1855 to 1862.

 In the 1880s, it was one of Australia's busiest ports, shipping large quantities of wheat and wool to Europe.
 The port was, however, exposed to the weather and the site of many shipwrecks.
 Across the border in Portland, Victoria, 85 km southeast, is a much more sheltered port.

-The following have been listed as state heritage places on the South Australian Heritage Register – the Cape Northumberland Lighthouse, the Dingley Dell Museum and the Former Port MacDonnell customs house.
+The following have been listed as state heritage places on the South Australian Heritage Register: the Cape Northumberland Lighthouse, the Dingley Dell Museum and the Former Port MacDonnell customs house.

 Geography

 The town of Port MacDonnell is set on flat swampy land in a bay between rocky capes of spectacular wave eroded formations the most spectacular being those to the near west at Cape Northumberland.
-The port's harbour itself is formed by a large artificially constructed rock breakwater, while the coastline is sandy beaches and rock outcrops providing shelter to the port from the rough seas.
-The rock provides substantial habitat for the southern rock lobster which is the town's main industry and colonies of little penguin.
+The harbour is formed by a large artificially constructed rock breakwater, while the coastline consists of sandy beaches, with rock outcrops providing shelter to the port from the rough seas.
+The rocks provides substantial habitat for the southern rock lobster, the fishing and processing of which is the town's main industry and colonies of little penguin.

 Lighthouse

 Cape Northumberland has a prominent lighthouse which dates to 1882.

-An earlier 1858 lighthouse was the first in South Australia however was demolished after it was in danger of collapse.
-A monument marks the site.
+An earlier 1858 lighthouse was the first in South Australia, but was demolished after it was in danger of collapse.
+A monument marks its site.